ChristinePDP/BonZanmiStore_InventorySystem/README.md

 The project integrates the principles of all 17 Sustainable Development Goals (SDGs) by promoting sustainable practices in inventory management.
 Here’s how the application aligns with each goal:

-Zero Hunger: Efficient tracking of food items can help reduce waste and ensure that food products are sold before expiration, contributing to food security.
+Zero Hunger: The created application is efficient for tracking food items that can help to reduce wast,  and alos ensures that all food products are sold before expiration which contributing to food security.

-Industry, Innovation, and Infrastructure: The application encourages the adoption of technology in small retail businesses, fostering innovation.
+Industry, Innovation, and Infrastructure: The application encourages the adoption of technology in small retail businesses in order to foster innovation.

-Responsible Consumption and Production: The application promotes efficient inventory management, reducing waste and encouraging sustainable consumption patterns.
+Responsible Consumption and Production: The application helps to promote efficient inventory management in order to reduce waste, and also encourage sustainable consumption patterns.

 ## IV.
 Instructions for Running the Program